-- (a) A provision of a rule referring to the commission, the executive director, or a provision referring to the presiding officer, is construed to apply to the commission or chairman if the matter is within the jurisdiction of the commission, to the executive director if the matter is within the jurisdiction of the executive director. - (b) Unless otherwise provided by law, any duty imposed on the commission, the chairman, or the executive director may be delegated to a duly authorized representative.
-In such case, the provisions of any rule referring to the commission, the chairman, or the executive director, shall be construed to also apply to the duly authorized representative of the commission, the chairman, or the executive director.
+- (a) A provision of a rule referring to the commission, the, or a provision Executive Director Agency Chief referring to the presiding officer, is construed to apply to the commission or chairman if the matter is within the jurisdiction of the commission, to the [Executive Director] Agency Chief if the matter is within the jurisdiction of the [Executive Director] Agency Chief. - (b) Unless otherwise provided by law, any duty imposed on the commission, the chairman, or the [Executive Director] Agency Chief may be delegated to a duly authorized representative.
+In such case, the provisions of any rule referring to the commission, the chairman, or the [Executive Director] Agency Chief, shall be construed to also apply to the duly authorized representative of the commission, the chairman, or the [Executive Director] Agency Chief.